 Roles and committees

-College Teaching Associate in English 2017/18
+College Teaching Associate and Director of Studies in English 2017/18.

-‘The New Catholic Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’, Renascence: Essays on Values in Literature 69, 3 (2017): 174-185.
+‘The Catholic New Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’, Renascence: Essays on Values in Literature 69.3 (2017): 174-185.
 [For which essay I was awarded the Simon Dentith Memorial Prize, The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism]